CianGallagher/applied-statistics-assessment/README.md

 # Applied Statistics – Problem Set

 This repository contains my work for the Applied Statistics assignment.
-All three problems were completed in a Jupyter notebook using NumPy, SciPy, and Matplotlib.
+All problems were completed in a Jupyter notebook using NumPy, SciPy, and Matplotlib.
 Each section includes code, explanations, and simulation results.

 ## Problem 1 – Extended Lady Tasting Tea Experiment
 This problem extended the original 8-cup Lady Tasting Tea setup to a 12-cup version (8 tea-first, 4 milk-first).